-The NRCS Web Soil Survey (NRCS, 2017) was used to evaluate soil information at Retention Site C. As displayed in Table 12, 82% of the soil within Retention Site C is NRCS Map Unit I84A described as Percy loam, 0 to 1 percent slopes, very cobbly.
-The remaining 18% of the soil within the Retention Site C is NRCS Map Unit I117A described as Skagen loam, dense till, 0 to 2 percent slopes, very cobbly.
-Soil types found within and near the project area are displayed in Figure 27.
+The NRCS Web Soil Survey (NRCS, 2017) was used to evaluate soil information at Retention Site A. As displayed in Table 12, 35% of the soil within the full Retention Site A pool is NRCS Map Unit I741A described as Boash loam, 0 to 1 percent slopes.
+The majority of the remaining soil within the Retention Site A pool consists of various types of loam or muck.
+Soil types found within and near the project area are displayed in Figure 25.